liumapp/docker-machine-demo/README.md

 ### remote demo

 this is going to need docker-swarm , plz view docker-swarm demo : [docker-swarm-demo](https://github.com/liumapp/docker-swarm-demo)

+or you can also use docker Digital Ocean  , but this will costs .